Monty Python's Life of Brian: Filming

 Terry Jones was solely responsible for directing, having amicably agreed with Gilliam (who co-directed Holy Grail) to do so, with Gilliam concentrating on the look of the film.
 Holy Grail's production had often been stilted by their differences behind the camera.
 Gilliam again contributed two animated sequences (one being the opening credits) and took charge of set design.
 However, this did not put an absolute end to their feuding.
 On the DVD commentary, Gilliam expresses pride in one set in particular, the main hall of Pilate's fortress, which had been designed so that it looked like an ancient synagogue that the Romans had converted by dumping their structural artefacts (such as marble floors and columns) on top.
 He reveals his consternation at Jones for not paying enough attention to it in the cinematography.
 Gilliam also worked on the matte paintings, useful in particular for the very first shot of the three wise men against a star-scape and in giving the illusion of the whole of the outside of the fortress being covered in graffiti.
 Perhaps the most significant contribution from Gilliam was the scene in which Brian accidentally leaps off a high building and lands inside a starship about to engage in an interstellar war.
 This was done "in camera" using a hand-built model starship and miniature pyrotechnics.
 Gilliam recounted in an interview: "Well, we didn't know what to do with Brian.
 He got himself to the top of the tower and we had to rescue him somehow, so I said, 'OK, spaceship for that.'
-That was purely it."
+That was purely it.
+It was funny, because this was at the time when Star Wars had just come out."

 The film was shot on location in Monastir, Tunisia, which allowed the production to reuse sets from Franco Zeffirelli's Jesus of Nazareth (1977).
 The Tunisian shoot was documented by Iain Johnstone for his BBC film The Pythons.
 Many locals were employed as extras on Life of Brian.
 Director Jones noted, "They were all very knowing because they'd all worked for Franco Zeffirelli on Jesus of Nazareth, so I had these elderly Tunisians telling me, 'Well, Mr Zeffirelli wouldn't have done it like that, you know.'"
 Further location shooting also took place in Tunisia, at Sousse (Jerusalem outer walls and gateway), Carthage (Roman theatre) and Matmata (Sermon on the Mount and Crucifixion).

-Graham Chapman, suffering from alcoholism, was so determined to play the lead role – at one point coveted by Cleese – that he dried out in time for filming, so much so that he also acted as the on-set doctor.
+Graham Chapman, suffering from alcoholism, was so determined to play the lead role—at one point coveted by Cleese—that he sobered up in time for filming, so much so that he also acted as the on-set doctor.